Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 #### Language standard library

 A standard library implementation should be good in most scenarios, with bad performance in as few scenarios as possible.
 There are many glaring issues with cpp_intel_avx512 for such a use case.
 It would only support a small fraction of devices, would increase binary size for all x86 targets.
 It is not good at exploiting existing patterns in the input.
-There are worries about it's functional correctness [[5](https://github.com/numpy/numpy/pull/22315/#issuecomment-1434766714)].
 It can't support custom comparisons, which would potentially mean that `v.sort()` and `v.sort_by(|a, b| a.cmp(b))` could have a surprising difference in performance.
 It can't support user defined types without additional code by the user, eg. `#[derive(Copy, Clone)]struct X(i32)` could have a surprising difference in performance to just `i32`.